wtimme/OSM-Completionist/README.md

 Do you want to help testing pre-releases of OSM Completionist?
 [Become a TestFlight tester][9] today! 🚀

+# Development

+## Auto-generated MapRoulette API client

+The API client that is used for communication with the MapRoulette API is auto-generated using [Swagger Codegen][13].
+Make sure to use at least 3.0.18, since that is the version to introduce (experimental) support for Swift 5.

+Install it via [Homebrew][14]:

+    % brew install swagger-codegen@3.0.18

 # Continuous delivery

 OSM Completionist makes use of fastlane.